-Yes, that’s some egregious product placement.
-That’s how egregious the miss was on Green Bay Packers legend Aaron Rodgers.
+Yes, that's some egregious product placement.
+That's how egregious the miss was on Green Bay Packers legend and current savior of the New York Jets, Aaron Rodgers.

 While there are many fascinating stories about quarterbacks falling in NFL Draft history, ranging from Johnny Unitas to Joe Montana to Tom Brady, the story of Rodgers going through a free fall was a tad more staggering when you consider that he was a known quantity.

 How Aaron Rodgers Fell So Far in the NFL Draft

 Coming into that draft, there was a relatively healthy debate about who was going to be the No. 1 overall pick between Rodgers and fellow quarterback Alex Smith, who ended up going to San Francisco with the top draft pick.
 Smith and Rodgers were considered extremely close at the time and there were plenty of teams at the top of the draft that needed quarterbacks.

 But after Smith went No. 1, Rodgers sat on the board until pick 24 when Green Bay took him.
 The Packers did that despite having Brett Favre and despite not scouting Rodgers very well (more on that in a second).
 Rodgers spent four hours stewing in the green room and even walked around the Jacob Javits Center in New York, where the draft was held by the NFL.
 The moment was considered humiliating for Rodgers, who admitted later to using it as motivation to get better.